 Digitizing audio takes place in real time, digitization process will take the length of the tape plus edit and export time.
 Recommended archival quality for ingesting audio is a minimum sampling rate of 48kHz with 96kHz preferred, and a minimum bit depth of 24-bit with 32-bit preferred.
 Once digitized, audio tapes should be saved as uncompressed Waveform Audio Format (WAV) or Broadcast Wave Format (BWF) files for preservation copies and compressed Moving Picture Experts Group Layer-3 Audio (MP3) files for access copies.
 Capture a few moments of silence in beginning and end of recording and edit it out later so that portions of the recording are not missed.
 Items with no identification or poor labelling will be identified and described by listening to the recording in full.
-Magnetic tapes should be rewinded slowly at <381 mm/s or 15 inches/sec.
-Describe audio recordings at file level, where it is arranged by interviewer name.
-Describe audio recordings using Rules for Archival Description (RAD).
+Magnetic tapes should be rewound slowly at <381 mm/s or 15 inches/sec.
+Describe audio recordings at file level, where it is arranged by interviewee name.
+Describe audio recordings using Rules for Archival Description (RAD) for sound recording.
 In the description, specify the type of audio-visual material for example “Audio” for sound recording, “Moving Images” for video recording or motion picture film, and “Mixed materials” for audio visual materials found with other types of materials, or if sound and moving image are being described together.
 Information will be entered into an Inmagic DB/TextWork database that will be newly designed for audio recordings.

 Example of file-level grouping:

 Bob Anger interviews Rev. Dr. David Bradford, 1992-1995

 Missionary work in Nigeria, 1992 (1hr)